 Group activities may be considered for residents who do not have suspected or confirmed COVID-19, including those who have fully recovered and residents who have not had close contact with a person with COVID-19.

-If all residents participating in the activity are fully vaccinated against COVID-19, then they may choose to have close contact and to not wear source control (face mask or face covering) during the activity.
+[NFs in areas of low to moderate transmission levels of COVID-19 may consider allowing fully vaccinated residents to not use source control when in communal areas of the facility.
+(Check the level of transmission with the COVID-19 County Check.)
+However, residents at increased risk for severe disease should still continue to practice physical distancing and use source control, as tolerated.]